getgrit/stdlib/.grit/patterns/universal/ai/_ai_rewrite.md

 tags: [ai, sample, util, hidden, example, flaky]
 ---

-# AI transform
+# AI rewrites

-GritQL can use AI to transform a target variable based on some instruction using the `ai_transform` function.
+Use `ai_rewrite($match, $instruct)` to rewrite a target variable based on some instruction.
+Edits might be made to other parts of the file if necessary to fulfill the intent of your instruction.

 ```grit
 language yaml